Dell is Practically Giving Away This Gaming Laptop for Black Friday | Digital Trends

 - Alienware style features at Dell prices

-Coming from one of the best laptop brands out there, you know you’re onto a good thing with the Dell G15 Ryzen Edition Gaming Laptop.
+Coming from one of the best laptop brands out there, you know you’re onto a good thing with the Dell G15 Gaming Laptop.
 It offers many of the specifications you’d expect from the best gaming laptops.
-That includes an AMD Ryzen 5 5600 processor, 8GB of memory, and 256GB of SSD.
-Where things get even better is courtesy of its Nvidia GeForce RTX 3050 graphics card combined with a 15.6-inch full HD display that offers a refresh rate of 120Hz.
+That includes an Intel Core i5 processor, 8GB of memory, and 256GB of SSD.
+Where things get even better is courtesy of its Nvidia GeForce RTX 1650 graphics card combined with a 15.6-inch full HD display that offers a refresh rate of 120Hz.
 Just what you need for gaming on the move in style.
 The refresh rate means you won’t have to worry about any screen blurring during the fastest of action.

-Normally priced at $1,019, the Dell G15 Ryzen Edition Gaming Laptop is down to just $700 right now at Dell.
-As always, stock is very limited so you’ll need to snap it up now while you still can.
+Normally priced at $1,019, the Dell G15 Gaming Laptop is down to just $600 right now at Dell.
+As always, stock is very limited so you’ll need to grab it now while you still can.
 You won’t want to miss out.

 Should you shop this gaming laptop Black Friday deal or wait until Cyber Monday?

-Cyber Monday is often more of a rehash of the best Black Friday gaming laptop deals so there’s no reason to hold out and see what happens.
-For one thing, there’s no guarantee that the discount you see on Black Friday will still be available on Cyber Monday.
-Laptops sell out fast especially when it comes to great Dell deals.
+Some people make a habit of waiting to buy what they want until Cyber Monday or after, just in case there are better deals.
+While it’s true that sometimes happens, it’s not likely to happen this year, especially since so many deals went live super early.
+There are no guarantees you’ll see better prices later or even that the items you want will be in stock.
+We recommend taking advantage of these discounts, as soon as possible.

-Remember — if you manage to see something better on Cyber Monday, you can always cancel your existing order or return it if it’s too late.
+Remember — if you manage to find something better on Cyber Monday, you can always cancel your existing order or return it if it’s too late.
+Retailers are honoring extending returns windows for the holidays, like Amazon’s January 2022 return window.
 Just keep an eye on delivery times so you don’t have to wait too long for your bargain.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.